-Every EU citizens and their families will still benefit from the right to free movement up to the moment of the UK’s exit from the EU.
-Besides, they will be able to ask for permission to reside within the country even after the UK’s withdrawal.
+All EU citizens and their families will still benefit from the right to free movement until the UK’s exit from the EU.
+Besides, they will ask for permission to reside within the country even after the UK’s withdrawal.

-The Home Office will give each of the existing lawful residents and their families a grace period by to make all the necessary arrangements for their residence permit as well as to carry out their work or business as usual.
+The Home Office will give all existing lawful residents and their families a grace period to make all the necessary arrangements for their residence permit and carry out their work or business as usual.

 They will have up to two years from the exit day to do so.
-Home Office will accordingly replace Residence permits delivered in the past as they will not be valid any more.
-If an applicant didn’t follow these procedures, then he/she in question will not be eligible to any exemptions usually granted by the Government.
-As a further matter, they will not be allowed to stay in the country.
+Home Office will accordingly replace Residence permits delivered in the past as they will not be valid anymore.
+An applicant might not follow these procedures.
+Then they in question will not be eligible for any exemptions usually granted by the Government.
+Further, they will not be allowed to stay in the country.

-EU citizens and their families who have been living on the English territory before the specified date, and that had five years’ continuous residence in the UK either at the time of the UK’s exit from the EU or when their grace period is over can receive the settled status.
+EU citizens and their families may have lived on English territory before the specified date.
+They might also have five years of continuous residence in the UK either at the UK’s exit from the EU or when their grace period is over.
+Because of the above, they can receive the settled status.
 For that, however, they must be able to prove their five years’ residence when completing their application.

 EU citizens and their families

-Family members of EU citizens – they can either be EU citizens or non-EU nationals – who have been living in the UK before the UK leaves the EU will also be able to receive the settled status.
-They must nonetheless fulfil the conditions as mentioned above and should have been in a genuine relationship with an EU citizen for the time they have been resident in the UK.
+Family members of EU citizens may have been living in the UK before the UK leaves the EU.
+It regards only EU citizens or non-EU nationals.
+So, they will also be able to receive the settled status.
+They must nonetheless fulfil the conditions mentioned above.
+Moreover, they should have been in a genuine relationship with an EU citizen when they were residents in the UK.

-Family members who have not met the five years’ residence criteria yet will also be able to apply for a leave to remain to do so.
-Moreover, almost every EU citizens will be able to receive the settlement status in their own right, which means that they do not have to apply as a family member of a resident EU citizen.
-The previously mentioned point, therefore, concerns mainly non-EU national family members.
+Family members may not have met the five years residence criteria yet.
+However, they can also apply for a leave to remain.
+Moreover, almost every EU citizen will be able to receive the settlement status in their own right.
+And that means they do not have to apply as a family member of a resident EU citizen—the previously mentioned point, therefore, concerns mainly non-EU national family members.
 EU citizens, however, may receive a settlement as a family member.
 All they have to do is prove their relationship.

 Future family members of EU citizens

-Prospective family members of EU citizens – that have been in the country before the UK leaves the EU – who arrive at the UK after UK leaves the EU will have to follow the same procedures as non-EU nationals joining British citizens.
-The protocol will be the same as for EU citizens who come to the country after Brexit takes place.
+Prospective family members of EU citizens may arrive in the UK after the UK leaves the EU.
+It regards only those in the country before the UK leaves the EU.
+So, they must follow the same procedures as non-EU nationals joining British citizens.
+The protocol will be the same for EU citizens who come to the country after Brexit.

-Children of EU citizens that can apply for the settled status will also be able to apply to obtain the settled status, which would be the case regardless of whether the children were born in the UK or overseas, or if they landed in the UK after Brexit is official.
-Children of EU citizens who have received the settled status and are born in the UK will enjoy British citizenship and will, therefore, be able to reside in the UK.
-EU resident parents who have been in the UK before the date the UK leaves the EU, but who still need to make the necessary arrangements for leave to remain after that date to fulfil the five-year condition, will also have to do the same for their child when the latter is born.
+Children of EU citizens who can apply for settled status will also use to obtain the settled status, which would be the case regardless of whether the children were born in the UK or overseas or landed in the UK after Brexit became official.
+Children of EU citizens who have received settled status and were born in the UK will enjoy British citizenship and reside in the UK.
+EU resident parents who have been in the UK before the UK leaves the EU but who still need to make the necessary arrangements for leave to remain after that date to fulfil the five-year condition will also have to do the same for their child when the latter is born.

-The Government will take all the steps needed so that the students who engage in a higher or further education course during or before the 2018/19 academic year will be apt to seek a permit to reside in the country to carry on with their curriculum.
+The Government will take all the steps needed so that students who engage in a higher or further education course during or before the 2018/19 academic year will be apt to seek a permit to reside in the country to continue their curriculum.

-The Home Office has set the objective of making the new application procedures as seamless as they can get for EU citizens and their families that live in the UK lawfully.
+The Home Office has set the objective of making the new application procedures as seamless as possible for EU citizens and their families that live in the UK lawfully.